cyclus/cyclus.github.com/source/devdoc/testing.rst

     }
   };

-When executed, the testing framework will run each test fixture independently.
-For each fixture, Google Test does the following:
+When executed, the testing framework will run each test case independently.
+For each test case, Google Test does the following:

   #.
 Run SetUp()
   #.
 Run ModuleTest Fixture